echo-brain/echo-brain.github.io/_posts/2024-03-11-getting-started-with-echobrain-first-steps.md

 <iframe width="100%" height="630" src="https://www.youtube.com/embed/CznbJgZYqwA?si=NxToHUcrYRsRAn7w" title="How to Integrate EchoBrain Script into Your Fourtwall Shop" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Step 5: Showcasing Your Reviews Widget
+## Step 5: Showcase Your Reviews Widget
-Now that you've set up your EchoBrain account and customized your review settings, it's time to let your customer reviews shine on your store.
+Now that you've set up your EchoBrain account and integrated it with your shop, it's time to let your customer reviews shine on your store.
 This step will guide you through two methods to display the EchoBrain reviews widget in your desired locations on your site.

 **Method 1: Adding HTML Placeholders**